prototypefund/iconet-Foundation-funkwhale/docs/administrator_documentation/installation_docs/migrate.md

 ## 5. Check your DNS settings

-Before you start Funkwhale on your {term}`destination server`, check your DNS changes have propogated.
+Before you start Funkwhale on your {term}`destination server`, check your DNS changes have propagated.
 Once your hostname is pointing to your {term}`destination server's <destination server>` IP address, proceed to the next step.

 ## 6. Start your new Funkwhale installation